pLabarta/dcrwebcomic/06 - Hybrid Alliance/dcr_comic_6_script_en.md

 06A

-If there's a Decred fork, miners will follow the chain that gives them the most **rewards**.
+If there's a Decred fork, miners will follow the **most rewarding** chain.

 06B